nrjohnstone/ports-adapters-examples/example01/readme.md

 ### Client 3 ###

-* wants to use a REST endpoint to allow their client applications to submit book title orders
+* wants to poll a folder at regular intervals for a delimted file matching an expression and use the content to submit book title orders
 * wants to use a REST endpoint to allow their client applications to approve book title orders
 * wants to use a REST endpoint to allow their client applications to send book title orders
 * wants to use a message queue (RabbitMq) to notify their book wholesaler of their orders when sending